-The Neutral Notification system is intended to enable staff to self-report, as well as to make notifications about other staff members.
+The Neutral Notification and Low Level Concern system is intended to enable staff to self-report, as well as to make notifications about other staff members.
 It is accepted that there are occasions when school staff, as professionals, have to make decisions to act in a particular way in order to protect the health and safety and welfare of their pupils.
-This may, in some cases, put the adult in a vulnerable position and cause the adult, with hindsight, to consider that on reflection they might not act in the same way in a similar situation.
+This may, in some cases, put the adult in a vulnerable position and cause the adult, with hindsight, to consider that on reflection they might not act in the same way in a similar situation in future.
 In this scenario, staff must make a Neutral Notification.
-(See Appendix 14a for further guidance and circumstances in which staff must make a Neutral Notification).
+(See Appendix 11 for further guidance and circumstances in which staff must make a Neutral Notification or complete a Low Level Concern).